 A dear friend of mine put it beautifully when she said “The days and nights of Dhul Hijjah have come to honour every beggar whose heart ached for Ramadan, race to the rahma (mercy) of Allah”.
 One cannot complain that the days of Ramadan have passed us whilst ignoring the first ten days of Dhul Hijjah – the reward available is too great to ignore.
 One cannot help but be grateful for this immense opportunity; where this is often a time where many of us are now slacking in our ibadah after Ramadan, this an opportunity to refocus our mind and spirit on the worship of Allah.

-As we enter the first of these blessed days, here are some tips to reap the extra rewards.
+As we approach the end of these ten days, here are some tips to reap the extra rewards.

 On the day of ‘Arafah, the 2nd day of Hajj, the 9th of Dhul Hijjah, pilgrims stand on the plain of ‘Arafah to pray.
 Meant to symbolise Judgement Day, when all of mankind will be gathered on this plain to account for our deeds, the pilgrims spend their day supplicating to their Lord, begging His favour and mercy.

-This is also the day our religion was perfected for us, as Umar (ra) narrated that the following verse from Surah al Maa’idah was revealed to the Prophet (PBUH) upon his farewell Hajj:
+This is also the day our religion was perfected for us, as Umar (ra) narrated that the following verse from Surah al Maa’idah was revealed to the Prophet ﷺ upon his farewell Hajj:

 “This day I have perfected your religion for you, completed My favour upon you, and have chosen for you Islam as your religion.”